Loading…

 Privacy obligations under the Australian Privacy Act and state surveillance laws apply.
 Make sure you:

 For deeper transcription needs — interviews, podcasts, legal — see our companion piece on AI for transcription services, which covers higher-accuracy and longer-form workflows.
+Hiring teams recording candidate interviews should also look at AI for resume screening and recruiting, where the same transcripts do double duty.

 FAQ